ZeroX-DG/darkside/README.md

 # Darkside

-*A TUI-kit written in Rust for rust app*
+_A TUI-kit written in Rust for rust app_

 ## Why?

-Well, I'm just getting started with Rust so I pretty bad at handling Rust-related things such as lifetime or borrowing, so instead of using other TUI library which used struct and other complicated things, I used [`ncurses-rs`](https://github.com/jeaye/ncurses-rs) and I f*cking love it because it's so simple.
-That's why I tried to make a TUI-kit but keep the same simple API structure and this is the result.
+I fell in love with TUI-app since I started to use i3wm since they are extremely fast and get the work done.
+This is an attempt to bring that powerful feature of TUI app combined with Rust.
+I used [`ncurses-rs`](https://github.com/jeaye/ncurses-rs) as a backend for this crate because I'm of the simple, elegant API design of ncurses.

-## Supported widgets
+## Features

-- Text
+- [x] Text
-- Input
+- [ ] Input
-- List
-- Region
+- [ ] Textarea
-- Tag
+- [x] List
+- [ ] Overflow container (used to contain overflowed widgets and allow scroll)
+- [ ] Menu (dropdown and horizontal)
+- [ ] Text editor with highlighting
+- [ ] Colors support

 ## Examples

 See [`examples/`](examples/)

 ## Author

 - [Viet Hung Nguyen](https://github.com/ZeroX-DG)

 ## License

 - [MIT](LICENSE)